The History of WishList Member and WP Courseware

-I don’t know about you, but I love setup wizards.
+I don't know about you, but I love setup wizards.
 They make it so easy to get things up and running quickly.
-WishList has conveniently added a setup wizard which will assist in just a few easy steps.
+This membership plugin has conveniently added a setup wizard which will assist in just a few easy steps.
 For this tutorial, we will utilize the wizard.
 Obviously, you can always go back and modify anything that you initially configured through the wizard.

 - Click on WishList Member→Dashboard.

 - Since this is the first time that you attempt to access the dashboard, you will be presented with an option to use the wizard.
 Click Yes.